Health and Physical Education is part of the school

 and Senior Track and Field carnival in Term 2/3 and the Interhouse Swimming

 State School prides itself on providing high quality sporting opportunities for

-our students during both Physical Education lessons and interschool sporting
+our students during both Health and Physical Education lessons and interschool sporting

 activities.
 We are proud of our sporting history and our reputation in the

 community with regards to sportsmanship, skill and school spirit is second to

 none.
 This has been achieved through a passion for our students and

 their sporting endeavours, promoting high standards for behaviour and through

 the hard work and dedication of our amazing staff.

 Raceview State School conducts half hour